v80000/v80000/README.md

 💻 Practicing and learning through Hack The Box and TryHackMe as a hobby — improving every day, one challenge at a time. 🕶️

+🤖 I love training AI and improving my prompts every day for my automations.

+🦾 AI enthusiast, but not a fan of the companies behind it — data-hungry giants.

 ---

 ### 🕶️ AllSafe Privacy — Coming soon